goseamless/seamless-js/README.md

 ### Google DFP

 To enable DFP support on your mobile web site/app, you also need to place the following script tag before closing of the head tag (`</head>`) in your document. seamless ad operations team will inform you if and when you need to have the following tag in your page.
+You can find the demo page in [here](http://ad.mobilike.com/seamless/showcase/dfp.html).

 ```
 <script type='text/javascript'>